nf-core/createtaxdb/docs/usage/faq.md

 Generally, you just need to supply a single row to your `--input` pointing to your fasta, and specify a 'dummy' taxid (e.g. `1`).

 :::warning
-This solution only works where a tool does not require user input of taxonomy IDs (i.e.,, the tool retrieves these themselves from taxonomy files)!
+This solution only works where a tool does not require user input of taxonomy IDs (i.e. the tool retrieves these themselves from taxonomy files)!

-At the time of writing, this system will not work for building `ganon` databses!
+At the time of writing, this system will not work for building `ganon` databases!
 :::

 ### Example